-Student Name (printe d legibly): Student Signature: Date:
+Student Name (printed legibly):

+Student Signature: Date:

+Student Signature.
+Date

-NOTE: Students who do not meet Performance Standards or MSBN requirements may not be eligible for the ECC Nursing Program.
-Any applicant who is concerned about being eligible for licensure may discuss this matter with the Nursing Program Director by contacting the Allied Health office at (636) 584-6616 for an appointment.
+tandards or MSBN requirements may not be eligible for the ECC

+Nursing Program.
+Any applicant who is concerned d about being eligible for licensure may discuss this matter with the

+Nursing Program Director by contacting the Allied Health office at (636) 584-6616 for an appointment.